5 Pontoon Anchor Winches That Make Anchoring a Cinch

 1. Trac Outdoor Fisherman 25 Electric Anchor Winch

-This anchor winch also has an anti-reverse internal clutch to prevent free-spooling.
-And if you boat in the great blue, it comes in two different finishes for both fresh water (this model) and salt water (the TRAC T10101 is typically hard to locate or unavailable).
+Check Price on Amazon This anchor winch has an anti-reverse internal clutch to prevent free-spooling.
+If you boat in the great blue, it comes in two different finishes for both fresh water (this model) and saltwater (the TRAC T10101 is typically hard to locate or unavailable).

 If you can find it, the saltwater finish includes corrosion protection, UV inhibitors and stainless steel hardware and gears.

 - Maximum Anchor Capacity: 20 - 25 lb